 In addition to criminal penalties, a DUI arrest involves administrative action concerning your driving privileges.
 We are experienced Phoenix driver’s license suspension attorneys who can protect your rights and help you get your license back.

-Contact The Law Offices of John Phebus to arrange a free telephone consultation to discuss your DUI case and your Motor Vehicle Division (MVD) hearing.
-From our offices in Glendale, Arizona, we represent clients throughout the greater Maricopa County metro area.
+Contact The Law Offices of John Phebus Criminal and Personal Injury Lawyer to arrange a free telephone consultation to discuss your DUI case and your Motor Vehicle Division (MVD) hearing.
+From our offices in Glendale, Arizona, we represent clients throughout the greater Scottsdale County metro area.

-For second extreme DUI or repeat DUI offenses, your license will be revoked for one year.
+For second extreme DUI or repeat DUI offenses in Glendale, your license will be revoked for one year.
 Felony DUI or third DUI (aggravated DUI) results in a one-year revocation.

 Reinstatement of your revoked license is not automatic.
 You must demonstrate that you have satisfied conditions of your DUI sentencing, such as drug or alcohol treatment, traffic survival classes, fines paid, and incarceration completed.